 A few short comments about Peter:

-I got to know Peter really well when he was my night time conductor on Amtrak San Diegan 587 which I rode five nights a week.
+I got to know Peter really well when he was my night-time conductor on Amtrak San Diegan 587 which I rode five nights a week.
 He was a true New Yorker and had that authentic New York accent.
 While Peter loved railroading, his greatest love was the game of tennis.
-His enthusiasm for the game caused me to get reinterested in the sport.
-When he talked about tennis his eyes would light up and he had a special glow about him.
-Anytime I see tennis being played either live or on television, I will always think of Peter.
+His enthusiasm for the game caused me to get re-interested in the sport.
+When he talked about tennis, his eyes would light up and he had a special glow about him.
+Anytime I see tennis being played, either live or on television, I will always think of Peter.
 He would also share special things about New York with me before I took a trip there.
 He gave me ideas of where to go and places to eat.
 Thanks to Peter I discovered Boar's Head Deli and their great roast beef sandwiches.
-Thanks to Peter my opinion of New York City was changed from one of dislike of New York City to one of a love for the Big Apple.
-For that Peter I will always be in your debt for that.
-Peter was a true and dear friend I who I will miss most dearly.
+Also thanks to Peter, my opinion of New York City was changed from one of dislike of New York City to one of a love for the Big Apple.
+For that Peter, I will always be in your debt.
+Peter was a true and dear friend whom I will miss most dearly.